 Course aims to impart the basic principles of green and sustainable chemistry.
 Scholars must be able to do and understand stoichiometric calculations and relate them to green process metrics.
 They learn alternative solvent media and energy sources for chemical processes.
-They learn about renewable feedstocks for the chemical industry, present and under development.
+They learn about renewable feedstock's for the chemical industry, present and under development.
 They review the principles of catalysis, photochemistry and other interesting processes from the viewpoint of green chemistry.
 They perform laboratory experiments in which they apply some of the concepts previously learnt (stoichiometry, green metrics etc.) and they put into practice some of the principles of green chemistry.

-Course Outcome:

-CO1.
-Demonstrate the fundamental concepts of green chemistry.

-CO2.
-Able to depict the basic principles of green chemistry and clean synthesis approaches.
-CO3.
-Understands the green products synthesis and bio-production techniques.

-CO4.
-Identify renewable and sustainable methods in chemical processes.

-CO 5.
-Illustrate and analyse various green technologies for future of sustainable chemistry.
+- CO1.
+Demonstrate the fundamental concepts of green chemistry. - CO2.
+Able to depict the basic principles of green chemistry and clean synthesis approaches. - CO3.
+Understands green products synthesis and bio-production techniques. - CO4.
+Identify renewable and sustainable methods in chemical processes. - CO 5.
+Illustrate and analyze various green technologies for the future of sustainable chemistry and enhance employability in labs working on developing new methods of synthesis based on Green Chemistry.